 It is well known statistic that people who even just witness incivility towards another are 50% less likely to help another person.
-(Civility Saves Lives).
+(Civility Saves Lives) There is also a clear link to patient safety.
 Often, we avoid visiting difficult emotions in others, as well as ourselves, because we don't feel confident, or skilled.
 We are feeling hurt by another's incivility to us, or, we simply don't have the emotional reserves.
 Understanding the emotional dimensions and stories, acknowledging our collective humanity and vulnerabilities, brings the human focus towards colleagues, patients, and loved ones, to enable authentic learning around civility.
-Emphasising that personal well-being stands as the most potent antidote to incivility.
+Emphasizing that personal well-being stands as the most potent antidote to incivility.